Employees demonstrate in front of gates of govt offices in Bengal demanding hike in DA | Education

 - India

-Demonstrators picketed before the gates of state government offices and educational institutions demanding hike in Dearness Allowance (DA) as the day-long strike called by some organisations of West Bengal government employees began on Friday.
+Demonstrators picketed before the gates of West Bengal government offices and educational institutions demanding hike in Dearness Allowance (DA) on Friday as part of the day-long strike called by some organisations of state government employees.

 Demonstrators squatted in front of the gates of state government offices like Writers Building, Bikash Bhavan, Khadya Bhavan, Swastha Bhavan, and Kolkata Municipal Corporation.